Shortly after moving to Denver, Colorado

-One-hundred-and-six-year-old Marie L. Greenwood has been honored extensively for her teaching excellence that earned her tenure in 1938 as the first African American contracted teacher in Denver Public Schools, thus opening the doors for the equitable and inclusive district it strives to be today.
+Marie L. Greenwood was honored extensively for her teaching excellence that earned her tenure in 1938 as the first African American contracted teacher in Denver Public Schools, thus opening the doors for the equitable and inclusive district it strives to be today.

-Since her 100th birthday, she has published her engaging autobiography, By the Grace of God: The True Life Journey of 100 Years, been awarded Mayor Michael Hancock’s Outstanding Contributor to Denver Medal and been honored by the Colorado Department of Education as a Trailblazer in Education for the Children of the State of Colorado.
+After she turned 100, she published her engaging autobiography, By the Grace of God: The True Life Journey of 100 Years, was awarded Mayor Michael Hancock’s Outstanding Contributor to Denver Medal and was honored by the Colorado Department of Education as a Trailblazer in Education for the Children of the State of Colorado.